Surrogate Representation Inference for Text and Image Annotations: Theoretical Results

+for all coders $j$ and all category levels $c \in \cL$. \end{enumerate} \end{assumption} As in Section \ref{sec::method}, the required rates are standard in the literature, and various machine learning models can satisfy them.
+For the outcome model, the required convergence is evaluated with respect to the predicted surrogate outcome $\hat M_c(\tilde L_i^{(1)}, \tilde L_i^{(2)})$.
+This implies that Assumption \ref{reg2}(b) focuses on convergence based on these predicted surrogate outcomes.
+Since the estimation process involves two steps and treats the predicted surrogate outcome as fixed in the second stage, the stated condition aligns with the proposed estimation procedure and can be satisfied using a standard neural network architecture \citep{bauer_deep_2019, schmidt-hieber_nonparametric_2020, farrell_deep_2021}.

-\begin{proof} While the influence function used in Theorem \ref{asympnormal2} takes the mathematically equivalent form to Theorem \ref{asymp_normal}, the main difference is that the outcome model is learned with the predicted surrogate outcome and our regularity conditions in Assumption \ref{reg2} only have the convergence of the outcome model given the predicted outcomes.
-Therefore, we need to bound the $L^2$ norm of the difference between the estimated outcome model with the predicted surrogate outcome and the true outcome model.
+\begin{proof} While the influence function used in Theorem \ref{asympnormal2} takes the mathematically equivalent form to Theorem \ref{asymp_normal}, the main difference is that the outcome model is learned with the predicted surrogate outcome and the regularity conditions in Assumption \ref{reg2} only have the convergence of the outcome model given the predicted outcomes.
+Therefore, I need to bound the $L^2$ norm of the difference between the estimated outcome model with the predicted surrogate outcome and the true outcome model.
 Then, notice that

 where the inequality in the third line is by the triangular inequality and the fourth line is by Assumption \ref{reg2}.
-Thus, we only need to show that the second term is asymptotically negligible at the same rate.
+Thus, I only need to show that the second term is asymptotically negligible at the same rate.
 Then,

 where the first inequality is by Jensen's inequality and the second line is by the law of iterated expectation.
-We thus only need to bound the $L^2$ convergence of surrogate outcome.
+I thus only need to bound the $L^2$ convergence of surrogate outcome.
 Let

 As $u < v$, there always exists a constant $c_3 > 0$ such that $v - u \geq c_3$.
 Then, by fixing $X$, the quotient rule yields